 Learn more about our affiliation with Waterkeeper Alliance by visiting our “Waterkeeper Alliance” page.

-Here’s a video that Hamilton Studio created for us in 2011 that played before Riverkeeper Bart Mihailovich introduced Robert F. Kennedy Jr. who was in town to support Spokane Riverkeeper.
+Here’s a video that Hamilton Studio created for us in 2011 that was shown when Robert F. Kennedy Jr. came to Spokane to support Spokane Riverkeeper.

 The Spokane Riverkeeper program was founded in 2009, but the foundation for the program was started a half decade before that.
 In 2004, the Center for Justice began the Spokane River Project with three main objectives: